theonize/Currier/Gloss/John/John 20.md

 22) was the breath literal/ceremonial? or was it an indication of the transfer of the __pneuma__?

-23) the stickiness of forgiveness, or its lack, seems to be a result of being Spirit-filled
+23) the stickiness of forgiveness, or its lack, seems to be a result of being Spirit-filled We should be confessing to each other, this is encouragement to do that.

 27) Jesus showed His scars to the others (v.20) but He offered a touch to Thomas